 What we offer

-Henry Ford Home Health Care’s services are provided by a staff of qualified registered nurses, licensed practical nurses, certified wound, ostomy and continence nurses, physical therapists, occupational therapists, speech-language pathologists, medical social workers, dietitians, home health aides and volunteers.
+Henry Ford Home Health Care’s services are provided by a staff of qualified registered nurses, licensed practical nurses, certified wound, ostomy and continence nurses, physical therapists, occupational therapists, speech-language pathologists, medical social workers, dietitians, and home health aides.